BlueBird-project/trading-manager/compose/local_dev/readme.md

 #### Additional information

-Service on start loads prices for last 5 days for configured markets
+Service on start loads prices for the last 5 days for the configured markets

 ### Trading Manager